Illustration of men with varying leg sizes.

 5×5 Proportions

-Depending on the 5×5 program, it might have something like 40% lower-body lifts, 60% upper body lifts.
-(I got that breakdown from Stronglifts 5×5, which is a squat-based program.)
-This is a style of training that originated in powerlifting circles, so the idea here is to gain a lot of strength in the big three powerlifting lifts.
-Two of the three powerlifting lifts are lower body lifts, so it makes sense that there’s an emphasis on the lower body.
+This style of training originated in powerlifting circles.
+The idea is to gain a lot of strength in the big three powerlifting lifts.
+Two of the three powerlifting lifts are lower-body lifts, so it makes sense to emphasize the lower body.

 • Monday: Full body, squat emphasis.